Data Lineage: Interview Questions & Deep Dive (2026)

 How does lineage support data mesh?

-In a data mesh, domain teams own their data products.
+In a mesh, domain teams own their data products.
 Lineage provides cross-domain visibility that prevents the mesh from becoming a maze.
-When team A changes a schema, lineage shows which products in team B, C, D are affected.
+When team A changes a schema, lineage shows which products in B, C, D are affected.
 Lineage metadata is a key component of a data product contract alongside schema and SLAs.

 Confusing lineage with a data catalog